-In accordance with the Act on Foreign Insurers and Institutions for Occupational Retirement Provision in Sweden (1998:293) (Sw. lag om utländska försäkringsgivares och tjänstepensionsinstituts verksamhet i Sverige (the FIBA), an insurer, reinsurer or IORP domiciled within the European EconomicArea (the EEA), may establish an agency or a branch (secondary establishment) or carry on business on a cross-border basis (freedom of provision of services) in Sweden without prior Swedish authorisation.
+In accordance with the Undertakings of Foreign Insurers and Institutions for Occupational Retirement Provision in Sweden Act (1998:293) (Sw. lag om utländska försäkringsgivares och tjänstepensionsinstituts verksamhet i Sverige) (the FIAA), an insurer, reinsurer or IORP domiciled within the European Economic Area (the EEA), may establish an agency or a branch (secondary establishment) or carry on business on a cross-border basis (freedom of provision of services) in Sweden without prior Swedish authorisation.
 This is subject to certain notification procedures involving the authorities of the relevant home state.